Relationship Goals: Chris Hemsworth and Elsa Pataky Are Each Other’s Heroes

 Sitting down on the Ellen DeGeneres Show, Hemsworth admitted that he and his wife don’t often fight, but when they do, it usually involves different languages.
 “When I hear the Spanish directed at me, it’s usually in pretty unfortunate, controversial, aggressive situations, so I’m just thinking, like, what is she saying right now, and what’s my comeback to this?
 [It’s] when we’re fighting, basically — which is never,” he laughed.
 “When she gets angry enough, drop the façade, the English façade, and it’s like, ‘Taka, taka, taka.’”

-But they’re always able to work through it and laugh in the end.
+But they’re always able to set goals, work through it and laugh in the end.
 When all is said and done, they lift each other up.
 In a cover story for WHO, Pataky gushed, “He has always been really supportive of my work.
 We inspire each other and he always makes me feel more confident and beautiful when I’m insecure.”

 So much so that “he encouraged me to go back to work again after I stayed home with kids for a while when they were born, and to not feel guilty about it.
 He works with me on my lines, my accent, and we have great conversations about the characters I am playing,” she continued.
 We are always understanding of one another because we share the same passion for what we do.”

 - Joe Jonas and Sophie Turner Prove That Succeeding Separately Means Thriving Together